hkirk/swtafp-slides/slides/09/architecture.md

 * What is business logic?
 * What is application logic?

-* One could argue that the function `impl` should belong in the business logic?
+* Should `reserveTable` belong in the business logic layer?

 ----

-The function `Impl`
+The function `reserveTable`
-* could also argue that this function is part of the controller
+1. could also argue that this function is part of the controller
-* Thereby not something you would reuse in another application
+2. thereby not something you would reuse in another application
-* because:
+3. because:
-    * Would you always need to handle resevation validation?
+    * would you always need to handle resevation validation?
-    * Handle input/output different
+    * handle input/output different

 ----